felixdorn/save-gist/README.md

 chmod +x ./usr/bin/sg
 ```

+To update `sg` to the latest version, run `sg --update`.
+Note, you can not downgrade or update to a specific version with this command.
+You'll have to use cURL.

 ## Configuration

 * `SG_DIRECTORY_SEPARATOR=-`,  defaults to a dash `-`, I like to use a `:` instead.
 Note, slashes are not allowed by GitHub.